hornungt/api-template/README.md

 ## Startup
 `git clone <link to this repo>`

-Create a config.ts file based on the format of config.example.ts, and fill constants with data relevant to your project.
+Create a .env file based on the format of .example.env, and fill constants with data relevant to your project.

 `cd api-template`